hazelcast/hazelcast/site/docs/sql/intro.md

 +------------+----------------------+-------------------+
 ```

+The Kafka topic is infinite, so this query is a _streaming query_.
+It is
-The query is now running, ready to receive messages from Kafka.
-You can
+now running, ready to receive messages from Kafka.
+You can interrupt it
-interrupt it with `Ctrl+C`, but leave it running for now.
+with `Ctrl+C`, but leave it running for now.

 Now start another terminal window and push some messages to Kafka: